coverclock/com-diag-placer/README.md

 Create a database, walk the file system tree starting at some convenient place, and INSERT the files encountered along with their metadata into the database, using placer_exec().
 The full path name of the file is used as the primary index.
-(You can start at / root too, but it is likely to take a long time.)
-(You can drop the -v command line flag for less output.)
+You can start at / root too, but it is likely to take a long time.
+You can drop the -v command line flag for less output and to run a lot faster too.

+    cp /dev/null ./TEST_FILE
-    census -D out/host/sql/census.db -c -i -v ${HOME}
+    census -D out/host/sql/census.db -c -i -v .

+Mark all of the entries in the database.

+    census -D out/host/sql/census.db -v -5

 Update an existing database by walking the file system and doing a REPLACE of the files encountered with their metadata, using placer_exec().
 .

+    rm ./TEST_FILE
-    census -D out/host/sql/census.db -r -v ${HOME}
+    census -D out/host/sql/census.db -r -v .

+Delete all of the entries in the database that are marked.
+This deletes the entries that are stale.

+    census -D out/host/sql/census.db -v -6

 Dump the contents of the database.
-(If you drop the -v command line flag you just get a count of the number of items in the database.)
+If you drop the -v command line flag you just get a count of the number of items in the database.

     census -D out/host/sql/census.db -v -0

-Mark all of the entries in the database for which the file has more than one hard link.
-Display the results.
-(There are lots of other tests, but this is a simple one.)

-    census -D out/host/sql/census.db -5

-Unmark all of the entries in the database that are marked.
-Display the results.

-    census -D out/host/sql/census.db -6

 # Functional Tests Using the More Powerful Steps Approach